calxus/calxus.github.io/_posts/2020-03-13-blue-walkthrough.markdown

 layout: post
 title: Blue Walkthrough
 date: 2020-03-13 16:04:22 +0100
-description: Blue, while possibly the most simple machine on Hack The Box, demonstrates the severity of theEternalBlue exploit, which has been used in multiple large-scale ransomware and crypto-miningattacks since it was leaked publicly
+description: Blue, while possibly the most simple machine on Hack The Box, demonstrates the severity of the EternalBlue exploit, which has been used in multiple large-scale ransomware and crypto-mining attacks since it was leaked publicly.
 img: blue.png
 fig-caption: Blue
 tags: [Easy, Windows, Retired, CVE]